 If students wish, they may take more than 33 credits of history.
 Students who would like to immerse themselves in reading and research should consider finding a faculty member to supervise their work in the department’s honors course in history (509:495), to be taken in addition to the 33 credits demanded of the major.

 Those students seeking certification in teaching should be aware that a requirement is to take a course from a selection dealing with human and intercultural relations.
 Several history courses may be counted for this purpose and for the history major.

 Grades lower than C do not count toward fulfillment of the history major requirement.

 All History majors should be sure to meet with Laurie Bernstein, department chair, to discuss their course of study.
 All students with any questions about our course offerings, majoring in history, or about transferring credit received for history courses taken at other schools can contact Dr. Bernstein by phone (856-225-2716) or by email.
 Students should always feel free to drop in during her office hours in room #202, 429 Cooper Street.
-In Fall 2013, Dr. Bernstein will be holding office hours on Tuesdays from 11 am-12 noon and 1:30-3 pm, on Wednesdays from 9-11 am, and on Thursdays from 8-9 am and 11 am-12 noon.
+In Spring 2014, Dr. Bernstein will be holding office hours on Tuesdays from 11 am-12 noon and 1:30-3 pm, on Wednesdays from 9-11 am, and on Thursdays from 8-9 am and 11 am-12 noon.
 She is also available by appointment.